Blue-Bag/ansible-role-firewall/README.md

 `cat blocked-ips.txt | sort -n | uniq > blocked-ips.txt`

-Note about filtering out Alloed ipsfrom blockllists {To_do}
+Note about filtering out Allowed ips from blockllists {To_do}

 ## Dependencies